 Fleishman-Hillard (for EMETRA), Simon Southgate or Jeanne Gazeley, phone +44-20-7306 9000

-Notes to the editor
+Notes to Editors

 Deutsche Börse Group is a fully integrated exchange organisation offering a broad range of trading, information and infrastructure services.
 Deutsche Börse AG is the operating company of the Frankfurter Wertpapierborse (Frankfurt Stock Exchange, “FWB”) and – together with SWX Swiss Exchanges – of the world’s largest derivative exchanges Eurex.
 Deutsche Börse operates the Xetra electronic trading system under the FWB, which is the dominant market place for trading German, Austrian and Irish stocks.
 Deutsche Börse also functions as the holding company of Deutsche Börse systems AG and various other subsidiaries.
 Major holdings include a 50 per cent interest in Clearstream International, an international clearing and securities depository.